-Contenders Bible School is a two-year ministry equipping program started in 1995 by Pastor Ron Sallee at Machias Community Church, Snohomish, WA.
-More information regarding the full Contenders program and copies of this guide and corresponding videos can be found at http://www.vmcontenders.org.
+Contenders Bible School was a tuition-free two-year ministry equipping program started in 1995 by Pastor Ron Sallee at Machias Community Church, Snohomish, WA.
+It is now run as a tuition-free online equipping ministry by Village Missions.
+The full Contenders Discipleship Initiative program with pdf copies of this guide and corresponding videos can be found at www.vmcontenders.org.